Above: MIA's Nicole Soukup asked for "Send Me SFMOMA" for "Minnesota"

 Ever sent an emoji to a friend and received a cool work of art back?
 Yeah, me neither because, you know, humans aren’t sitting around with expansive art collections at their fingertips.
 But thankfully, there’s something technological that solves this seemingly insurmountable problem.

-The project “Send Me SFMOMA,” pioneered by Keir Winesmith, head of web and digital platforms at San Francisco Museum of Modern Art, allows people to text 57251 with the phrase “send me” and either a word or an emoji.
+The project “Send Me SFMOMA,” launched by the San Francisco Museum of Modern Art, allows people to text 57251 with the phrase “send me” and either a word or an emoji.
 Then, the museum program texts back with a piece from the museum’s collection that hopefully matches the desired message.
 The project uses approximately 17,000 works of art that are indexed online, out of the total 34,000 works in SFMOMA’s collection.

 "The program is based on years of human tagging," said Keir Winesmith, head of web and digital programs at SFMOMA.
 "We're learning and being very intentional about changes, but the program is not learning on its own."

 Minnesotans have been texting the program.
 Winesmith says that they've received almost 600 requests for "Minnesota" and 280 for "Minneapolis" (but not so many for "Twin Cities").
 And SFMOMA doesn't have artwork for every state in the union.
 Naturally, since the program is out of California, that's the most popular state requested.
 None of the data received is tracked by region/location or phone number area code; the aim is to anonymize the data.